fantasticious01/General-Calculator/README.md

-# General Calculator
+# Basic Calculator

-This project utilizes html, css, and java script to create a general calculator.
+This project utilizes html, css, and java script to create a basic calculator.